rostools/rostools-theme/readme-template.md

 document but you can find more information on Quarto's [Publishing](https://quarto.org/docs/publishing/) page.

-To help with general admin tasks of running the course, there is the [r3admin](https://github.com/rostools/r3admin) R package.
+To help with general admin tasks of running the workshop, there is the [r3admin](https://github.com/rostools/r3admin) R package.
 For details of the license and acknowledgement of content used from sources, see the [license](TODO) page of the website.